Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Discussion

 \subsection{Limitation}

-This study is also subject to several limitations.
-Firstly, human position recognition relies entirely on the tags attached to the lower legs.
-If the tags are covered by clothing such as a skirt or wide pants, it can lead to our system malfunctioning.
-Secondly, This study used a midpoint of the legs tracking method, which may lead to changes in tracking errors when the walking pattern changes.
+This study is also subject to three limitations: 1) human position recognition relies entirely on the AprilTags attachment on the calf.
+If the AprilTags are covered by clothing such as a skirt or wide pants, it can lead to detection failure; 2) the effect of individual walking behaviors on the human following performance was not considered; 3) while the cane robot has shown satisfactory performance on the asphalt and brick roads, its adaptability to tough road conditions like gravel has not been verified.